 The LSE Women: making history Library series highlights women’s stories from some of the archives and special collections held at LSE Library.
-Kate Higgins discusses the archive of Eglantyne Jebb, children’s rights activist, currently on display in Holborn.
+Assistant archivist Kate Higgins discusses the archive of Eglantyne Jebb, children’s rights activist.

 On 19 January I attended the launch of a free exhibition at the Central Family Court in Holborn, Respected & Protected: The Rights of Children, which documents the history and importance of children’s rights through the exploration of four areas of investigation: Identity, Education, Work and Military Service.
 LSE contributed original material from the Women’s Library archives: documents from 7EJB, the papers of Eglantyne Jebb, inspirational founder of the Save the Children Fund and drafter of the Geneva Declaration of the Rights of the Child.